-- Developing a personal writing style in your poetry with a sensitivity to the sounds, moods, and evocative effects of the language
+- Developing a personal writing style with a sensitivity to the sounds, moods, and evocative effects of the language.

 - Reflecting, in writing, on your poetic practice as it relates to the theories and forms discussed in class.

-The topics for this course can to vary but you can expect a variety of in-class exercises, readings, theory, group work, and discussions on topics such as:
+Students can expect a variety of in-class exercises, readings, theory, group work, and discussions on the following topics:

 - What Makes a Poem a Poem?